General Assembly

 HOW DOES IT WORK?

-First, reports and recommendations come from the various arms of the General Assembly Council and the Office of the General Assembly.
+First, reports and recommendations come from the various arms of the Presbyterian Mission Agency and the Office of the General Assembly.

 The Office of the General Assembly, headed by the Stated Clerk, is the ecclesiastical arm of the church.
 The Stated Clerk and his staff work to ensure that the Presbyterian Church maintains itself as a church.
 The Office of the General Assembly carries out all constitutional, and most ecumenical functions at the General Assembly.

-Mission programs are carried out by the General Assembly Council which supervises the work directed to be done by the General Assembly, and can make certain decisions on behalf of the Assembly.
-The General Assembly Council is organized into three mission areas; Congregational Ministries, National Ministries, and Worldwide Ministries.
+Mission programs are carried out by the Presbyterian Mission Agency which supervises the work directed to be done by the General Assembly, and can make certain decisions on behalf of the Assembly.

 Overtures from synods and presbyteries are the second source of General Assembly business.
 These governing bodies use Overtures to bring recommendations and matters of concern before the whole church.